guanchuwang/division/README.md

 ## Acknowledgment

-The LMDB-format data loading is developed based on the official repo of [Efficient-PyTorch](https://github.com/Lyken17/Efficient-PyTorch).
+The LMDB-format data loading is developed based on the opensource repo of [Efficient-PyTorch](https://github.com/Lyken17/Efficient-PyTorch).
-The cuda kernel of activation map quantization is developed based on the official repo of [ActNN](https://arxiv.org/abs/2104.14129).
+The cuda kernel of activation map quantization is developed based on the opensource repo of [ActNN](https://arxiv.org/abs/2104.14129).

-Thanks those teams for their opensource code!
+Thanks those teams for their contribution to the ML community!